Alexie Caimoso Brooks

 Brooks Nominated for National Training Pool

 She has been nominated for the Heptathlon.
-Which will be interesting as in 2021 SEA Games there are only two slots.
+This will be interesting as in the 2021 SEA Games, and there are only two slots.
 So she will contend with current national training pool athletes.

 Brooks was also a Pinoyathletics cover athlete for some time.

 Congrats to all her coaches from Western Visayas.